What to Actually Look for When Hiring a Commercial Cleaning Service

 What to verify yourself:

-We carry $2M general liability, and a surety bond — because clients shouldn’t have to take our word for it.
+We carry $2M general liability and a surety bond.
+Clients shouldn’t have to take our word for it.

 Your cleaning crew has after-hours access to your entire facility.
 Sensitive documents.
 Expensive equipment.
 Personal belongings left at desks.
 That’s a significant trust position.